itfrombit/osx_handmade_minimal/README.md

 This version is a demonstration of how to create the app without using Xcode or xib files.
 This is a work in progress.

-See the osx_handmade repository for the "standard" OS X version.
+See the osx_handmade repository for the "standard" OS X version that uses an Xcode project.